belwal5797/covid-19/README.md

-# covid-19 cases tracker across india.
+# Total covid-19 cases in india.